Disney's My Son Pinocchio: Geppetto's Musical Tale

 It is Pinocchio's first day of school.
 Geppetto gives him careful instructions on his behavior ("Geppetto and Son – Part 3").
 Pinocchio soon gets into a fight with another student.
 It turns out that the fight was a result of Pinocchio misunderstanding Geppetto's instructions to "act like everyone else."

 As a frustrated Geppetto escorts Pinocchio home from school, a large (and desperately out-of-work) puppeteer named Stromboli arrives.
-Stromboli is immediately interested in Pinocchio, but Geppetto sends Pinocchio inside the house and the Blue Fairy frightens Stromboli away with her wand.
+Stromboli is immediately interested in Pinocchio, but Geppetto sends Pinocchio inside the house, and the Blue Fairy frightens Stromboli away with her wand.
 Pinocchio becomes distraught when he overhears Geppetto telling the Fairy that he doesn't want Pinocchio.
 The Fairy informs Geppetto that the "problem" isn't Pinocchio; it's Geppetto himself.
-He angrily dismisses her, but she assures us that these things have a way of working themselves out ("When You Wish Upon a Star - Reprise").
+He angrily dismisses her, but she assures us that these things have a way of working themselves out ("When You Wish upon a Star – Reprise").

 Pinocchio runs away from home, leaving a note of apology for being such a disappointment, and stating his intention to sing and dance in Stromboli's show.
 Upon finding the note, Geppetto convinces himself that Pinocchio will be happier with Stromboli.
-He is lonely, however, and decides that he will visit Pinocchio just to make sure the boy is indeed happy with Stromboli.
+He is lonely, however, and decides that he will visit Pinocchio just to make sure that the boy is indeed happy with Stromboli.

 Pinocchio performs with Stromboli's marionettes ("I've Got No Strings").
 The performance is a success, but Stromboli is abusive toward Pinocchio.
 Geppetto arrives, looking for Pinocchio, but Stromboli denies that the boy is with him.
 Soon afterward, Pinocchio escapes.
 When Stromboli discovers this, he rages among his marionettes and vows to recover Pinocchio ("Bravo Stromboli").